gethop-dev/hop-documentation/docs/source/reference/hop-cli/main.rst

 Description
 +++++++++++

-Command for triggering an Elastic Beanstalk environment restart.
-In order to update the environment variables in Elastic Beanstalk, the environment has to be restarted.
+Command for triggering an AWS Elastic Beanstalk environment restart.
+In order to update the environment variables in AWS Elastic Beanstalk, the environment has to be restarted.
 This can be done automatically by AWS (deploying a new application version...), using the AWS Console, or by running this command.

 Synopsis
 ++++++++
 .. code-block:: console

-   $: bb aws-cli.jar aws env-vars apply-changes
+   $ bb aws-cli.jar aws env-vars apply-changes
       --project-name <value>
       --environment <value>
       [--region <value>]